-Marketing tools and techniques change at rapid speeds, which is why developing your skills and knowledge with an online MBA degree simultaneous to working in the field can be so advantageous.
-What’s more, the critical thinking, business decision-making and data-driven decision-making skills you can gain during your studies will remain relevant for many years after you graduate.
+Marketing tools and techniques change rapidly, which is why developing your skills and knowledge through an online MBA degree while actively working in the field can be so advantageous.
+What’s more, the critical-thinking, business decision-making and data-driven decision-making skills you can gain during your studies will remain relevant for many years after you graduate.

 Supply Chain Management

-With a curriculum designed for the future of the industry, the Supply Chain Management specialization covers risk management, operational efficiency and innovation in the field.
+With a curriculum designed for the future of the industry, this specialization covers risk management, operational efficiency and innovation in the field.
 Students also learn how to work with cutting-edge supply chain technology applications, such as cloud-based programs like Resilinc and SAP.